 This wasn’t the only tragedy that befell the castle.

-Neuschwanstein Castle was seen by many as overly extravagant, and that his focus on his architectural projects took him away from his actual duties.
-While today opinions on his mental state differ, from suggesting he had early signs of dementia to neurological diseases, at the time his ministers were impatient and angered by his actions.
+Neuschwanstein Castle was seen by many as overly extravagant, and his focus on his architectural projects took him away from his actual duties.
+While today, opinions on his mental state differ, from suggesting he had early signs of dementia to neurological diseases, at the time, his ministers were impatient and angered by his actions.

-In 1886, a government commission had arrived from Munich to remove him from power on the basis of mental illness, but still unable to accept his fate, he took the men into custody.
-Two days later, he finally submitted and they took him to Berg Castle on Lake Starnberg, where he was placed under house arrest.
+In 1886, a government commission arrived from Munich to remove him from power based on mental illness, but still unable to accept his fate, he took the men into custody.
+Two days later, he finally submitted, and they took him to Berg Castle on Lake Starnberg, where he was placed under house arrest.

 What followed has confused and bewildered people for years.

 Shortly after he was imprisoned, King Ludwig II, now 40 years of age, drowned in Lake Starnberg under mysterious circumstances.
 What has baffled many since then is the fact that the psychiatrist who had certified him insane drowned with him.
-What confused many people was that the King was a very good swimmer, so he could not have accidentally drowned.
+What confused many people was that the King was an excellent swimmer, so he could not have accidentally drowned.
 Many were also reluctant to accept that he might have given up on life after the shock of imprisonment.

 Even his funeral was surrounded by mystery, as it is said that, shortly after Ludwig’s coffin arrived, a severe storm passed through.
 The storm was so strong that a flash of lightning slashed through, throwing several people up against the church wall.

-Around fifty years ago, a distant relative of the Royal family, Countess Josephine von Wrba-Kaunitz, held a tea party, during which she revealed to her guests proof that King Ludwig II was murdered; a grey jacket with a bullet-hole, which she claimed to have belonged to the late King.
-Sadly, this piece of evidence was lost in a house fire a few years later.
+Around fifty years ago, a distant relative of the Royal family, Countess Josephine von Wrba-Kaunitz, held a tea party, during which she revealed to her guests proof that King Ludwig II was murdered: a grey jacket with a bullet hole, which she claimed to have belonged to the late King.
+Sadly, this evidence was lost in a house fire a few years later.

-King Ludwig II had lived at Neuschwanstein Castle for less than a year before his untimely imprisonment and death.
-He never even got to see the castle after it was finished since some sections are still incomplete to this day.
-He used to stay in the Gateway Building when he’d visit to oversee the progress.
+King Ludwig II lived at Neuschwanstein Castle for less than a year before his imprisonment and death.
+He never even saw the castle after it was finished since some sections were still incomplete.
+He used to stay in the Gateway Building to oversee the progress when he visited.

-A few weeks after King Ludwig II’s death, the castle was opened to visitors, drawing quite a lot of attention as a lot of people wanted to see the home of the mad king.
+A few weeks after King Ludwig II’s death, the castle was opened to visitors, drawing considerable attention as many wanted to see the mad king’s home.

 Wars and Restorations

-During World War II, the castle remained unscathed, but due to its isolated location and the fact that it was uninhabited, it was used to house looted artworks from France.
-When the American troops arrived they found around 600 crates or sculptures, statues, and paintings that were eventually salvaged and returned to France after the war.
+During World War II, the castle remained unscathed, but due to its isolated location and uninhabited state, it was used to house looted artworks from France.
+When the American troops arrived, they found around 600 crates of sculptures, statues, and paintings that were salvaged and returned to France after the war.

-The castle underwent many restorations over the years, which presented quite the challenge due to its difficult location.
-Although painters are currently working on restoring the murals and paintings in the Singer’s Hall of the castle, it is quite remarkable that they are still in great shape in spite of their exposed position for all of these years, which indicates the expert craftsmanship of those who worked on the original designs.
+The castle underwent many restorations over the years, which presented quite a challenge due to its difficult location.
+Although painters are currently working on restoring the murals and paintings in the Singer’s Hall of the castle, it is pretty remarkable that they are still in great shape despite their exposed position for all of these years, which indicates the expert craftsmanship of those who worked on the original designs.

 Guided Tours and Visits

-To this day, this fairy tale castle continues to enchant visitors and tourists from all over the world with its breathtaking location and fascinating architecture mixing between two worlds.
+To this day, this fairy tale castle continues to enchant visitors and tourists worldwide with its breathtaking location and fascinating architecture mixing between two worlds.

-The palace can only be visited during 35-minute guided tours, and no photography is allowed inside to preserve the interior as much as possible.
-If you’re visiting during peak season, i.e from June until August when Neuschwanstein has as many as 6,000 visitors per day, be sure to get there early and reserve your tickets in advance so as to avoid the long waiting lines that can last for hours.
+The palace can only be visited during 35-minute guided tours; no photography is allowed to preserve the interior as much as possible.
+If you’re visiting during peak season, i.e. from June until August, when Neuschwanstein has as many as 6,000 visitors per day, be sure to get there early and reserve your tickets in advance to avoid the long waiting lines that can last for hours.

-If you wish to visit the castle without a ticket, you can enter the grounds and courtyard, but not the interior of the castle.
-The castle is open throughout the year and during most public holidays, but be sure to check in advance, just in case.
+If you wish to visit the castle without a ticket, you can enter the grounds and courtyard but not the interior.
+The castle is open throughout the year and during most public holidays, but check in advance.